 The Clarion Project, the organization that oversees Fuqra Files, is a proud supporter of Muslims who stand against Islamist extremism and unequivocally condemns anti-Muslim sentiment, including any harassment, bigotry or threats directed towards members of Jamaat ul-Fuqra/Muslims of America.

-We provide information to the authorities related to violent threats and illegal activity of any kind we come across.
-The threat from anti-Muslim extremists is not to be dismissed, as evidenced by violent plots targeting Muslims, including JUF/MOA, which we outline below.
+We provide information to the authorities related to violent threats and illegal activity of any kind we come across., including those directed against MOA and groups we criticize.
+The threat from anti-Muslim extremists is not to be dismissed, as evidenced by violent plots targeting Muslims, including Fuqra/MOA, which we outline below.

 Robert Doggart and “OAF” Militia Plot to Attack Islamberg, NY (2015)

 Eleven anti-Muslim and anti-government extremists were involved in plans to attack Islamberg in Hancock, N.Y. in 2015, spearheaded by an ordained minister and failed congressional candidate named Robert Doggart in Tennessee.
 According to the plea agreement, Doggart schemed with members of a militia known as “OAF.”